roryp/Generative-AI-for-beginners-java/04-PracticalSamples/foundrylocal/README.md

 **What this does:**
 - `@PostConstruct` runs this method after Spring creates the service
 - Creates an OpenAI client that points to your local Foundry Local instance
-- The `/v1` path is required for OpenAI API compatibility
+- The base URL from `application.properties` already includes `/v1` for OpenAI API compatibility
-- API key is "unused" because local development doesn't require authentication
+- API key is set to "not-needed" because local development doesn't require authentication

 #### Chat Method:
 ```java